jackual/p5mv/docs/layout.md

 ## Application Layout

-The app consists of five main pages accessible via the ribbon:
+The app consists of five main pages accessible via the ribbon or **View** menu:

 ### 1. Timeline Page
 The main workspace for arranging and animating scenes: